dirkhradecky/stackoverflow/README.md

 I'm interested in the following questions:

-**1. Which technologies are the most popular and widely used?**
+**1. Which languages are the most popular and widely used?**

-- Which technologies are currently being used the most, and which ones would the participants like to work with in the future?

-**2. Which technologies currently offer the highest salaries?**
+**2. Which languages currently offer the highest salaries?**

-- Are there differences depending on the country/region?
+**3. What is the proportion of remote work and are there differences depending on the developer type**

-**3. What developer profiles exist, and how do they differ from each other?**

 ## File Description